Red-Flag-Pole/GeekOutGroupA/README.md

 This is our first time building android apps in Flutter or building mobile apps.

-Built in about 10 hours.
+Built in about 10 hours by Rui Bin & eu-Joe